Increase Productivity in the workplace –

 Many people don’t understand the importance of ‘slicing’ tasks.
 So you have a big assignment that you need to tackle and that is on top of your to-do list.
 Break down the big task into small tasks and accomplish them one by one.
 This way, you can just check these little tasks off your list (I do love checking off things), and feel like you are moving one step closer towards completing attaining your goal.
 This will help you reduce stress levels and help you keep a check on your progress.
 Think compartments.

-Many people know this one, but still don’t get the importance of it.
+Many people know this one, but still, don’t get the importance of it.
 Clean out your workspace.
 Throw away old letters and wrappers that you’ve collected in your bottom drawer.
 Chuck out the useless things on your desk.
 Create a space for yourself which is clean and does not give you a headache the moment you look at it.
-I can say from personal experience that working in a clutter free environment increases efficiency.
+I can say from personal experience that working in a clutter-free environment increases efficiency.
 Imagine not having to spend hours looking for that important letter-you know exactly where it is.
 Do this with your emails too.
-Sort out your spam mail, delete mails which are useless.
-Compartmentalize different types of mails, and your life will be easier.
+Sort out your spam mail, delete emails which are useless.
+Compartmentalize different types of emails, and your life will be easier.
 This will help you to realize how to increase productivity in the workplace.Image source: pixabay.com

 Take a break

 Now, don’t undermine this one.
 This is important.
 Sure, you have a lot of work to complete and not enough time to do it.
 I get it.
 Not taking a break will elevate stress levels, which in turn decreases productivity – totally negating the point your no-break-funda.
 Do something mindless.
 Take a walk, or listen to music.
 Turn off your phone and try some breathing exercises.
 This will help you get off some steam and you can go back to the task at hand with a clearer mind and new ideas.
 Give it a try.
 Know how to increase productivity in the workplace & improve your efficiency.